DigitalPhonetics/deep-learning-course/README.md

 5. Set up PyTorch as described in [this](pytorch_setup.ipynb) Jupyter Notebook.
 6. Now you should be ready to use PyTorch in Python, and to be able to run all Jupyter Notebooks of this course.

+## Compute Resources for Course Activities

+The following resources are available to students for course-related activities such as training neural networks:

+### Institute Resources
+- **IMS Servers (phoenix, dodo, kiwi, strauss, nandu)**: Computing resources provided by the IMS which can be accessed via SSH using your IMS account.
+GPUs are available on some servers.

+### External Resources
+- **bwCloud**: Provides virtual machines (VMs).
+[First Steps](https://www.bw-cloud.org/en/first_steps).
+GPUs are not available.
+- **bwUniCluster**: Access to compute clusters via SSH & scheduler.
+[Apply for Computing Time](https://www.hlrs.de/apply-for-computing-time/bw-uni-cluster).
+GPUs are available.
+- **Google Colab**: Hosted Jupyter notebooks.
+[Google Colab](https://colab.research.google.com).
+Free tier includes limited GPU access.
+- **Deepnote**: Similar to Colab, with a focus on collaboration.
+[Deepnote](https://deepnote.com).
+GPUs are available on paid plans.

 ## Help, Feedback & Other Questions
 Many commands provide a help if you call them with the `-h` or `--help` argument, or appear in the manual with `man command` where *command* is the name of the command.